The Message of Frozen 2: Get Your Loves In Order! (Why Everyone Is Wrong About Frozen, Part Two).

 When both partners bring this wholeness to a relationship, well, now you have a relationship to be excited about.

-“My flame is my own,” my own ice maiden, Princess Freyja, tells one of her suitors in my novel Portrait of a Snow Queen, “but, oh, how you make it leap!”
+“My flame is my own,” Princess Freyja tells one of her suitors in my fantasy novel The Dark Lord Lurking, “but, oh, how you make it leap!”

 Besides the Obvious, Much of Elsa’s Appeal Is In An Elusiveness Radiating From What Rick Warren Has Called “The Purpose Driven Life.”
 His Book Opens With the Sentence: “It’s Not All About You.”